pbackus/expectations/README.md

 expected
 ========

-A wrapper type that bundles exceptions with return values
+Error handling that bundles exceptions with return values

 Documentation
 -------------